Isaaczhu9877/GameOfLife/README.md

 I have implemented a robust class with a method that throws an exception.
 The Board class methods getValue and setBoard throws an InvalidCoordinateException when the user tries to access a position that is not on the current board.

+##Phase 4: Task 3

+If I had more time to work on the project I would like to refactor the colony class.
+I believe that my implementation is not the most efficient and that I could completely eliminate the Colony class and achieve the same functionality with only the Board/Cell classes.
+To do this I would begin by creating new methods in both classes to replicate the functionality of the Colony class and also change how cells are added and tracked/updated within the board class.